The Netherlands’ position

 For further details of the Netherlands’ efforts to strengthen NATO, see the letter to Parliament on recent developments related to the build-up of Russian troops on the Ukrainian border (3 February).

-Details of the Netherlands’ military contribution to NATO in 2022 can be found on the Ministry of Defence website.
+Details of the Netherlands’ military contribution to NATO can be found on the Ministry of Defence website.